Chart Color Schemes

 St Leonards has a typical household mix, with a lower-than-average median household size

 Family households account for 67.5% of all households, including 16.6% couples with children, 41.5% couples without children, and 8.2% single parent families.
-Non-family households make up the remaining 32.5%, with lone person households at 29.8% and group households comprising 2.7%.
+Non-family households constitute the remaining 32.5%, with lone person households at 29.8% and group households comprising 2.7% of the total.
 The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.5.

 Frequently Asked Questions - Households